 Design Thought Leadership:

-I’m also an educator and have taught graduate-level design and HCI courses at Carnegie Mellon University and the Centre for Digital Media.
-I’ve developed curriculums from scratch to help aspiring designers learn how to practice user-centered design while working under real-world project constraints.
+I’m also an educator and have taught graduate-level design and HCI courses at Carnegie Mellon University, University of British Columbia, and the Centre for Digital Media.
+I’ve developed curriculums from scratch to help aspiring designers learn how to practice human-centered design while working under real-world project constraints.

 Additionally, I have developed training sessions for community-based organizations such as the startup and entrepreneur hub at the Launch Academy.